Hanover County Online School: Application Process for the 2023–2024 School Year

 How to Enroll

-The application process for HCOS will open on December 12, 2022.
 Completed applications should be completed and submitted via this Google Form.
 If you require a paper copy, you can make this request by calling (804) 365-8069 or by emailing us.
-If you have questions about the application or process, please contact a member of the HCOS Team.
+If you have questions about the application or process, please contact a member of the HCOS Leadership Team

 Formation of classes and courses within HCOS is dependent upon adequate enrollment.